 Software Quality Assurance is more than just a list of activities.
 This mindset should be adopted by you and your team.
 Quality Assurance encompasses everything and everyone can be used to create high-quality software products.
 Quality Assurance is the ability to keep an eye on any potential weaknesses.
 A QA mindset enables testers to identify areas needing improvement.

 Your team is likely to have quality problems if they push out new features but do not revisit them to improve their quality, regardless if bugs exist.
 This is because QA’s job is to verify the product’s reliability.
 New features can cause a build to become unstable.
-It is important to review each addition to ensure everything works as it should.
+Thus, reviewing each addition to ensure everything works as it should is paramount.

 A QA’s purpose is to verify reliability